Everything you need to know about working with me to create the wedding suite of your dreams!

 Q What type of paper do you use?

 If you’re looking to go down the semi-bespoke route, the card stock used is Tintoretto Gesso which is a fine Italian paper in 300gsm.
-It has a warm off-white hue and a hammered finish and has a very luxe vibe.
+It has a warm off-white hue and a hammered finish and has a very refined vibe.

 Q Can you help with the wording for our invitations?